kromerm/adfdataflowdocs/PreviewLimitations.md

 * Treat Blob Store as your "staging area" for cooking data in Databricks for transformation.
 Move your data into this blob staging area using Copy Activity first, if needed.
 * Blob & Azure Data Warehouse are only Sinks supported at this time
 * Debug in Data Flow is not yet enabled.
 For now, Debug Data Flows by adding a Data Flow activity to a pipeline and debug from pipeline.
+* Data Flow uses Azure Databricks as the execution engine.
+You must stand-up an Azure Databricks workspace first for Data Flow to work.